idris-community/idris2-tls/README.md

 # idris2-tls
 A portable idris2 implementation of TLS 1.2 and TLS 1.3 protocol.

-# Compiler version
-The project currently targets Idris2 compiler at version [v0.6.0](https://github.com/idris-lang/Idris2/tree/v0.6.0)

 # Goal
 This library aims to provide a TLS implementation in Idris that supports communication with most modern websites and provide reasonable performance.
 Not meant for production.
 Read the notes on security.

-# Dependencies
+# Installation
-This library depends on Stefan Hoeck's [idris2-sop](https://github.com/stefan-hoeck/idris2-sop) library to derive instances.
+The latest version of this library can be installed with [pack](https://github.com/stefan-hoeck/idris2-pack).

 # Example
 An example that send a HTTP request over TLS to server can be found [here](tests/src/LTLS.idr).